A Positivity Criterion for the Wave Equation and Global Existence of Large Solutions: Introduction

-For the energy-critical equation (\ref{eqpm}) with $N=4$, the defocusing case is already well understood: all finite energy solutions disperse and scatter.
-In the focusing case, assuming the initial data are radially symmetric, condition (\ref{conditie}) and the result of \cite{dkm2} imply that the corresponding solutions disperse and scatter (since the singular soliton $Q_4$ does not dominate the usual soliton $Q$).
+For the energy-critical equation (\ref{classical_pm}) with $N=4$, the defocusing case is already well understood: all finite energy solutions disperse and scatter.
+In the focusing case, assuming the initial data are radially symmetric, \cite{dkm2} proved the Soliton Resolution Conjecture, a trichotomy between blow-up, solitons, and scattering.
+Then, in this case, the solutions we constructed disperse and scatter: since the singular soliton $Q_4$ does not dominate the finite energy solitons $Q$, the latter cannot appear in the decomposition, which also precludes type II blow-up.

-Condition (\ref{conditie}) is optimal, since the singular soliton $Q_N$ itself (which fulfills the condition for $\alpha=0$) provides a counterexample: its $L^{2N}_{t, x}$ norm is infinite on any interval.
+Condition (\ref{conditie}) is not scaling-invariant, but rescaling a solution only changes the value of $\alpha>0$.
+On the other hand, condition (\ref{conditie}) with $\alpha>0$ is optimal, since the singular soliton $Q_N$, which fulfills this condition with $\alpha=0$, provides a counterexample: its $L^{2N}_{t, x}$ norm is infinite on any time interval.

-The $\dot H^{s_c} \times \dot H^{s_c-1}$ norm of the initial data can be arbitrarily high.
-The solutions constructed by Theorem \ref{thm_supercritic} are the first examples of large global solutions to a supercritical equation which correspond to generic initial data, are bounded in the critical Sobolev norm, and scatter --- i.e.\ the first ``normal" large solutions.
+The $\dot H^{s_c} \times \dot H^{s_c-1}$ norm of the initial data can be arbitrarily high, though the $\dot B^{s_c}_{2, \infty}$ Besov norm is bounded by a constant of size $1$.
+The solutions constructed by Theorem \ref{thm_supercritic} are the first examples of large global solutions to a supercritical equation which correspond to generic initial data (from an open set), are bounded in the critical Sobolev norm, and scatter --- i.e.~the first ``normal" large solutions.